Has any Seattle athlete topped what Seahawks’ Russell Wilson, Storm’s Breanna Stewart are doing right now?

 Actually, it turns out there are quite a few contenders, whether they’re from high school, college or the pros.
 And we’re only talking about athletes who were at the pinnacle of their sports in a given year.

-Seattle legends such as Gary Patyon, Steve Largent, Jack Sikma, Edgar Martinez or Brandon Roy won’t be on this list, as they were never considered the best in their games.
+Seattle legends such as Gary Payton, Steve Largent, Jack Sikma, Edgar Martinez or Brandon Roy won’t be on this list, as they were never considered the best in their games.
 Same goes for Storm point guard Sue Bird, who, as Seahawks linebacker Bobby Wagner said, “deserves a statue,” but was never a true WNBA MVP threat.

 Like Wilson and Stewie, the names below all prompted people to think “there is no one better at what they do.”
 Let the debate begin.